 If you can terminate the affected employee early in the week, it will allow them to search for another job sooner or handle other business that needs to be done during the work week.
 As a general rule, you want to keep the meeting brief and get right to the point.
 HR consultant Ed Baldwin offers the following five tips for firing employees with grace:

-- Use kind words and show appreciation — Surely they contributed positively to your organization in some way.
-Acknowledge these positives with kind words, as it helps the bitter medicine go down.
+- Use kind words and show appreciation: Surely they contributed positively to your organization in some way.
+Acknowledge these positives with kind words.

-- Be encouraging — Losing your job is stressful, while searching for a new one involves a lot of hard work.
+- Be encouraging: Losing your job is stressful, and searching for a new one involves a lot of hard work.
 Be encouraging, as this will help take the edge off.

-- Show respect — This should be your guiding principle throughout the process.
-Regardless of why they were let go, it’s best to take the high road and show them the respect that they deserve (even if they express rage or frustration).
+- Show respect: Regardless of why they were let go, it’s best to take the high road and show them the respect that they deserve (even if they express rage or frustration).